-We combine recent breakthroughs in coupled resonator mechanics with the theory of cochlear Hopf resonators in order to better understand the active cochlea.
-We model the acoustic pressure on the surface of the basilar membrane, offering an understanding of how this couples the array of subwavelength resonators and the implications for cochlear mechanics.
+We combine recent breakthroughs in coupled subwavelength resonator mechanics with the theory of cochlear Hopf resonators in order to better understand the active cochlea.
+We model the acoustic pressure on the surface of the basilar membrane, offering an understanding of how this couples the array of hair cells.
 By decomposing the behaviour over the system's resonant modes, we are able to offer explanations for several of the inner ear's key properties, including its frequency selectivity, nonlinear amplification and two-tone response.
-A truncated multipole expansion is used to give efficient numerical computations.

-Mathematics subject classification: 35R30, 35C20
+Mathematics subject classification: 35C20, 35Q92